 $ sudoedit /etc/apache2/envvars

-sudoedit writes changes as root while editing with $EDITOR.
+sudoedit writes the file as root while using the editor from $EDITOR.

 $ sudo apache2ctl configtest Syntax OK

-A warning such as AH00558: Could not reliably determine the server's fully qualified domain name does not usually block the change, but setting a global ServerName removes the noise.
+A warning such as AH00558: Could not reliably determine the server's fully qualified domain name does not usually block the restart when the final line is Syntax OK.

 Related: How to test Apache configuration